 During 2008, Personalized Media Communications, Inc. ("PMC") filed suit against us; EchoStar and Motorola Inc., in the United States District Court for the Eastern District of Texas, alleging infringement of United States Patent Nos.
 5,109,414; 4,965,825; 5,233,654; 5,335,277 and 5,887,243, which relate to satellite signal processing.
 PMC is an entity that seeks to license an acquired patent portfolio without itself practicing any of the claims recited therein.
 Subsequently, Motorola Inc. settled with PMC, leaving us and EchoStar as defendants.
-On July 18, 2012, pursuant to a Court order, PMC filed a Second Amended Complaint that added Rovi Guides, Inc. (f/k/a/ Gemstar-TV Guide International, Inc.) and TVG-PMC, Inc. (collectively, "Gemstar") as a party, and motions related to the Gemstar license issues, the Court ruled in favor of PMC and dismissed all claims by or against Gemstar and entered partial final judgment in PMC's favor as to those claims.
+On July 18, 2012, pursuant to a Court order, PMC filed a Second Amended Complaint that added Rovi Guides, Inc. (f/k/a/ Gemstar-TV Guide International, Inc.) and TVG-PMC, Inc. (collectively, "Gemstar") as a party, and added a new claim against all defendants seeking a declaratory judgment as to the scope of Gemstar's license to the patents in suit, under which we and EchoStar are sublicensees.
+On August 12, 2014, in response to the parties' respective summary judgment motions related to the Gemstar license issues, the Court ruled in favor of PMC and dismissed all claims by or against Gemstar and entered partial final judgment in PMC's favor as to those claims.
 On September 16, 2014, we and EchoStar filed a notice of appeal of that partial final judgment.
-PMC's damages expert had contended that we and EchoStar are liable for damages ranging from approximately \$500 million to \$650 million as of March 31, 2012, and subsequently modified such damages as ranging from approximately \$150 million to \$450 million, as of September 30, 2014, which did not include prejudgment interest and could be trebled under Federal law.
+PMC's damages expert had contended that we and EchoStar are liable for damages ranging from approximately \$500 million to \$650 million as of March 31, 2012, and subsequently modified such damages as ranging from approximately \$150 million to \$450 million, as of September 30, 2014, which did not include pre-judgment interest and could be trebled under Federal law.
 On May 7, 2015, we, EchoStar and PMC entered into a settlement and release agreement that provides, among other things, for a license by PMC to us and EchoStar for certain patents and patent applications and the dismissal of all of PMC's claims in the action against us and EchoStar with prejudice.
 On June 4, 2015, the Court dismissed all of PMC's claims in the action against us and EchoStar with prejudice.